allinspiration/allin-passionbot/README.md

 ## Environment variables

-Hubot can access the environment he's running in, just like any other node program, using [`process.env`](http://nodejs.org/api/process.html#process_process_env).
+Passionbot can access the environment she's running in, just like any other node program, using [`process.env`](http://nodejs.org/api/process.html#process_process_env).
 This can be used to configure how scripts are run, with the convention being to use the `HUBOT_` prefix.

 ```coffeescript
 answer = process.env.HUBOT_ANSWER_TO_THE_ULTIMATE_QUESTION_OF_LIFE_THE_UNIVERSE_AND_EVERYTHING